 Descendants of escaped and lost domesticated horses, the Brumby is not a breed, but rather a collection of free-roaming horses on the Australian continent.
 The members of the Brumby herds originate from European settlers and have continued to live and breed in the Australian wilds, adapting to occasionally harsh environments to live on centuries later.
 Today, 2020 1 oz Silver Australian Brumby Coins are available to you online at Silver.com.

-- Available to ship to you inside of individual plastic capsules or tubes of 20 coins!
+- Available to ship to you inside of individual plastic capsules, rolls of 20 coins, or boxes of 100 coins!

 - Stunning new Brumby design depicts the creature in its native wild element!